 The above solution is nice and clean, but won't cut it for any EE integrators.
-Instead, EE integrators will want to register this extension very similarly to how they currently register ProbeExtension - add it programmatically as part of the CDI deployment.
+Instead, EE integrators will want to register this extension by adding it programmatically as part of the CDI deployment.

 This extension should to be registered at most once per deployment.
 It is therefore recommended to put it directly into org.jboss.weld.bootstrap.spi.CDI11Deployment implementation.

 Lastly, this process can and should be optimized so that the extension is only registered when there is at least one BCE detected.
 The reason being that the extension monitors a wide variety of generic events, such ProcessAnnotatedType<?>, which can be time consuming for bigger applications.
-There utility class with this is а to help org.jboss.weld.lite.extension.translator.BuildCompatibleExtensionLoader which allows performing a standard service discovery process with given ClassLoader and returns the set of discovered BCE classes.
+There a utility class to help with this org.jboss.weld.lite.extension.translator.BuildCompatibleExtensionLoader which allows performing a standard service discovery process with given ClassLoader and returns the set of discovered BCE classes.
 Integrators can then instantiate LiteExtensionTranslator via a constructor that takes this set as an input; or skip registering it if there are no BCE at all.